Uniform-in-time propagation of chaos for Consensus-Based Optimization: Introduction

-Although global optimization metaheuristics are challenging to analyze rigorously in general, some pioneering works have been accomplished for simulated annealing \cite{MR942621, MR933455, MR995752, } and for CBO \cite{carrillo2018analytical,fornasier2024consensus}.
-Unlike PSO, which is more widely used than CBO in the optimization community given it was already introduced 30 years ago, CBO is by design amenable to mean-field analysis: In the limit where the number of particles tends to infinity, the spatial configuration of the particles may be described by a probability density evolving according to a deterministic but nonlocal Fokker--Planck equation.
-Through such a mean-field approximation, the seminal works~\cite{carrillo2018analytical,fornasier2024consensus} were the first to illuminate the convergence properties of CBO in a mathematically rigorous way.
-The authors were able to prove that, under appropriate assumptions including uniqueness of the global minimizer, the probability density that represents the asymptotic distribution of particles in the mean-field regime eventually converges to a Dirac distribution at a consensus point close to the global minimizer.
-Furthermore, the distance between the consensus point and the minimizer can be controlled in terms of an inverse temperature parameter, denoted by~$\alpha$ in this manuscript.
+Although global optimization metaheuristics are challenging to analyze rigorously in general, some pioneering works have been accomplished for simulated annealing \cite{MR942621, MR933455, MR995752, } and for CBO \cite{carrillo2018analytical,fornasier2024consensus, bonandin2025strongglobalconvergenceconsensusbasedoptimization}.
+Unlike PSO, which is more widely used than CBO in the optimization community given it was already introduced 30 years ago, CBO is an interacting particle system for which mean-field descriptions are accessible.
+In the limit where the number of particles tends to infinity, the spatial configuration of the particles may be described by a probability density evolving according to a deterministic but nonlocal Fokker--Planck equation.
+Through such a mean-field approximation, the works~\cite{carrillo2018analytical,fornasier2024consensus} were the first to examine the convergence properties of CBO in a mathematically rigorous way.
+The authors were able to prove that, under appropriate assumptions including uniqueness of the global minimizer, the mean-field system eventually converges to a Dirac distribution at a consensus point close to the global minimizer.
+Furthermore, the distance between the consensus point and the minimizer can be controlled in terms of an inverse temperature parameter, denoted by~$\alpha$ in the following.

-Nonetheless, since actual implementations use a finite number of particles and a discrete-time evolution, the convergence guarantees at the level of the continuous-time, mean-field equation are not sufficient to ensure the convergence of the algorithm in practice.